-First of all, putting in the same 30 hashtags on every single post (and comment) will make you seem less authentic and less like an actual person, as this is bot-like behavior.
+First of all, putting in the same 30 hashtags on every single post (and comment) will make you seem less authentic and less like an actual person, as this is a bot-like behavior.
 So, beware of just reusing the same hashtags again and again.

-Are linked engagement pods safe?
+Are LinkedIn engagement pods safe to use?

 When used in the right way, LinkedIn pods can help you improve your brand’s visibility and access to your posts.

 LinkedIn engagements pods are privately created groups where people engage with each other and help each other increase likes, comments, and shares.
 This way, there is a higher likelihood of beating the algorithm and “organically” increasing your content’s visibility.